milicigoran/Voron2.4-CNC-Parts-Kit/README.md

 Version2022_1101 added red coloring of Canbus on page 96 to make the manual easier to read

 ## update2022_1214
 We are updating the manual and it is expected to be uploaded soon.
 If you have any questions about the product, please contact our after-sales staff first.
-I am very sorry for this
+We are very sorry for this.